-It's hard to find a park more scenic than Rocky Mountain National Park, which is located in the state of Colorado.
+It’s hard to find a park more scenic than Rocky Mountain National Park in Colorado.

 Trout Fishing in Rocky Mountain National Park

 Rocky Mountain Fly Fisher provides a glimpse of what fly fishing in Rocky Mountain National Park is all about.

 Since 1975, native trout have experienced intensive restoration efforts, while non-native fish are being removed and no longer stocked.
 Supplemental stocking is done only to restore native species.